 Q: What is the weekend programme for boarders and what activities are on offer?

 A: A question for the boarding staff, as this is aimed at finding out as much as possible about what boarders can do at weekends and the school’s ability to offer wider cultural and social opportunities for its boarders.
+If the school does not have lessons on Saturday morning and does not have a co-curricular programme on a Saturday, it is important to find out what the boarding programme is from Friday after school until Sunday evening.
 Also, do ask the question about numbers staying in the house over a typical weekend and what percentage are overseas boarders as compared to UK-based boarders.

 Q: What is the school’s policy on use of the internet and mobile phones?